mkesapra/GeneExpressionSearch/README.md

 Created on 2024-10-25 10:50:40.296296

 Welcome to your [Plotly Dash](https://plotly.com/dash/) App!
-This is a template for your MyCSVApp app.
+This is a template for gene expression search application.

 See the [Dash Documentation](https://dash.plotly.com/introduction) for more information on how to get your app up and running.